-ARTX 224 Art Since 1945 ARTX 450 Advanced Studio pre-requisite of at least one intermediate level studio art course) Additional Electives The remaining three units are to be selected from the studio art offerings.
+ARTX 224 Art Since 1945 ARTX 490 Advanced Studio (pre-requisite of at least one intermediate level studio art course) Additional Electives The remaining three units are to be selected from the studio art offerings.

 Requirements for the Studio Art Minor

 Number of Units

 Six units are required.
+A SIP is not counted as part of the six units.